-What areas of my life could be protected by Article 8 ECHR?
+What areas of a person’s life are protected by Article 8?

-Article 8 has not simply been used to protect lifestyles or private aspects of people’s lives it can also be used in relation to environmental or planning contexts.
-For example if an unpleasant development has been carried out near your home you may be able to claim that this is an interference with Article 8 as it severely affects your enjoyment of your home.
+Article 8 has also been used in relation to environmental and planning disputes.
+For example, if an ill-thought out development has been carried out near your home with unpleasant results for your family, you may be able to claim that this amounts to an interference with your Article 8 rights because it severely affects your enjoyment of the family home.

 Any interference with your right to privacy and family life will be permissible if the following conditions are satisfied: